arturo-lang/arturo/docs/wiki/Library-‣-Strings.md

 #### Description

-Join collection of strings into string
+Join collection of values into string

 #### Usage